 Our Combined Programme provides an opportunity to create a package of study that includes elements of both BTEC and A level to suit an individual’s career aspirations; this works particularly well when grouping together related courses.
-The Sixth team are happy to discuss options and provide advice about what combines well to support your progression.
+The admissions team are happy to discuss options and provide advice about what combines well to support your progression.
 For the Combined Programme you will need the same minimum grades as for the BTEC Programme and also meet the specific requirements for the individual courses you want to take.
 Your programme needs to be the equivalent of three A levels.

 Want to study at Blackpool Sixth but not sure you’ll get the grades you need?
 Talk to us!
 We have the ideal option for you.
 Our ‘Route3’ programme gives you an opportunity to gain your level 3 qualifications over three years instead of two.
 We’ll look at your career and study goals and help you build a package that will get you there, including supporting you to achieve your all-important GCSE English and maths.
 To join this programme, ideally you’ll need 4 GCSE grades at grade 3 (D) (or equivalent) and your English and maths need to be no less than grade 2.